-The Company's financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+The Company has prepared the accompanying financial statements in conformity with generally accepted accounting principles in the United States of America ("GAAP").
 Such financial statements reflect all adjustments that are, in management's opinion, necessary to present fairly, in all material respects, the Company's financial position, results of operations and cash flows and are presented in U.S. Dollars.
 Certain prior period amounts have been reclassified to conform to the current period presentation.